paths-erc/docs/handbook/manuscripts.md

 - DB id: `rulingtool`

 #### PRICKING
 - Noted if present.
-Description of pricking patterns, according to L.W.
-Jones, *Pricking Manuscripts: the Instruments and their Significance*, in Speculum 21 (1941), 389-403.
 - DB id: `pricking`

-#### RULING NOTES
+#### NOTES ON RULING
 - Noteworthy matters related to ruling.
 - DB id: `rulingnotes`

 #### LEAF TABS
-- Presence or absence of little leather or parchment tab fixed to the outer margin of a leaf as a bookmark.
+- Little leather or parchment tabs fixed to the outer margin of a leaf and intended as a bookmark.
+Noted if present.
 - DB id: `leaftabs`

 #### NOTES ON LEAF TABS
-- Notes and description of little leather or parchment tab fixed to the outer margin of a leaf as a bookmark.
+- Noteworthy matters related to the leaf tabs.
 - DB id: `leaftabsnotes`

 ---
 ### MANUFACTURE OF THE ROLLS

-#### KOLLĒSEIS
+#### PRESENCE OF KOLLĒSEIS
 - Noted if present.
 - DB id: `kolleseis`